SalamanH/SalamanH/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects and hackathons
 - ⚡ Fun fact: I love to workout, play guitar, and read self help books
-- 📫 How to reach me on Linkedin
+- 📫 How to reach me on Linkedin [linkedin]: https://www.linkedin.com/in/salaman-hamidkohzad-716789102/